The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The SIP must be operated via a UK resident trust.
 The SIP trust holds shares on behalf of employees.

-As a result of a review into tax-advantaged employee share schemes by the Office of Tax Simplification (OTS) in 2012, a number of changes were made to the SIP rules by FA 2013 and FA 2014 to simplify the administration of the scheme and harmonise some of the rules with that of other tax-advantaged schemes.
+A number of changes were made to the SIP rules by FA 2013 and FA 2014 to simplify the administration of the scheme and harmonise some of the rules with that of other tax-advantaged schemes.
 One of these changes means that from 6 April 2014 a qualifying SIP is known as a ‘Schedule 2 SIP’.

 All UK resident eligible employees must be able to participate in the plan, and must be invited to do so.